 What parents need to know

-Parents need to know that this classic '70s educational show is still a lot of fun, if a bit dated.
+Parents need to know that The Electric Company is a classic '70s educational show that's still a lot of fun, if a bit dated.
 For instance, some of the words that kids are taught (like "reducing exercises") don't really translate today.
 And in our PC culture, the word "gag" -- while admittedly chock-full of "g" sounds, feels like an odd one to use (accompanied by a human demonstration no less) in this context.
 It's also worth noting that the show doesn't transfer very well, digitially, to today's HD TVs.
 Dramatic effects created by having actors work in front of a black screen become fuzzy and hard to watch, as do many of the show's signature "electric" word bursts.
 If you have an old TV hooked up to a DVD player, that's the way to go.

 What's the story?